 TweakTown is dedicated to my late grandfather Val Grimm, who first introduced me to computers many moons ago.
 The website was officially named and launched to the public on the 15th of September 1999.
-Originally TweakTown was known as "Wilmot's Website" which serviced as my personal homepage (blog) with information about me and links to other websites.
-TweakTown has now transformed into one of the biggest and most successful tech websites in the world, being accessed by many tens of thousands of readers every day.
+Originally TweakTown was known as "Wilmot's Website" and serviced as my personal homepage (blog) with information about me and links to other websites.
+TweakTown has transformed into one of the biggest and most successful tech websites in the world, being accessed by many tens of thousands of readers every day.
 You can watch the "TweakTown over the Years - a look at our designs from 1999 to 2011" video.

-We have been featured in many mainstream press magazines, newspapers and many high-profile websites such as Digg, Gizmodo, Engadget, Slashdot and Fark on a regular basis and even on television through CNN, The Screen Savers and TechTV.
+We have been featured in many mainstream press magazines, newspapers and many high-profile websites such as Digg, Gizmodo, Engadget, Slashdot and Fark on a regular basis, and even on television through CNN, The Screen Savers, and TechTV.
 Our content is syndicated to thousands of readers through our RSS feeds, as well as by Google News and others.

 How did it all start?
 I had a pretty good understanding of getting better performance out of 56k dial-up modems.
 So, I decided to publish a modem "tweaking" (fine tuning or optimizing) guide for friends that were crawling along on slow 56k dialup Internet connections.
 They needed that little extra speed boost in online games to improve their ping.
 In the way the Internet works best, the word quickly got around about how well the famous Modem Tweaking Guide improved performance and Wilmot's Website eventually got bigger, at rapid speed, to the point where it adapted into a fully functional tech website, with talented writers and contributors dotted all over the world.
-Now we post daily high quality news, articles, reviews and guides from our long list of contributors and staff.
+Now we post daily high quality news, articles, reviews, and guides from our long list of contributors.

 Wilmot's Website was hosted by my local ISP at the time.
 They eventually kicked me off their server for exceeding bandwidth limits.
 At this stage, I had also released a couple more tweaking guides for my growing audience.
 This is when I thought about starting up an optimization page and getting rid of the personal stuff, which probably wasn't of much interest to the general public.
 On the 15th of September 1999, I suddenly came up with the idea of renaming Wilmot's Website to "TweakTown" - please do not ask why, as to date, I cannot remember how I came up with the name and why.

-In 2004, sometime after TweakTown turned into a full time job for me, a company was registered in Australia named Tweak Town Pty Ltd. Now many staff are employed full time, along with many others who help contribute with website coding, graphics and the forums.
+In 2004, sometime after TweakTown turned into a full time job for me, a company was registered in Australia named Tweak Town Pty Ltd.

 Thanks must go out to many people who have helped TweakTown in the beginning stages - there's too many to list, but you know who you are!
 Although, without a doubt, the most important people are you, the loyal readers of TweakTown, who help keep us alive, and keep coming back for more daily tech goodness!